A-HSien/OnScreenToday/README.md

 ## Internationalization (i18n)

-To give an example on how to implement i18n in a React application, isomorphic500 supports English and [Italian](https://www.youtube.com/watch?v=9JhuOicPFZY).
+To give an example on how to implement i18n in a React application, onscreentoday supports English and [Italian](https://www.youtube.com/watch?v=9JhuOicPFZY).

 Here, for "internationalization" I mean: